fnx-io/preconditions/README.md

 And register your preconditions like this:

-    repository.registerPrecondition(myImportantPrecondition, [onStart, onResume]);
+    repository.registerPrecondition("important", myImportantPrecondition);

-You have to provide the function itself and a list of scopes in which the test should be evaluated.
-But you have quite a few options to fine-tune your precondition:
+You have to provide the function itself and it's unique identificator, but you have quite a few options to fine-tune your precondition:

     repository.registerPrecondition(
-        myImportantPrecondition,
-        [onStart, beforePayedAction, someOtherScopes],
-        id: "someArbitraryId",
+       "validSubscription",
+       isSubscriptionValid,
        satisfiedCache: Duration(minutes: 10),
-        notSatisfiedCache: Duration(seconds: 20),
+       notSatisfiedCache: Duration(minutes: 20),
        resolveTimeout: Duration(seconds: 5),
        statusBuilder: (context, status) {
            if (status.isUnknown) return CircularProgressIndicator();
            if (status.isNotSatisfied) return Text("Please buy a new phone, because ${status.data}.");
            return Container();
        },
     );

-* `id` - you can assign some identificator, which can be used to run single precondition
 * `satisfiedCache` - specify a Duration for which the successful test won't be repeated
 * `notSatisfiedCache` - specify a Duration for which the unsuccessful or failed test won't be repeated
 * `resolveTimeout` - specify a timeout for your test function, after which the Precondition resolves as "failed"
 * `statusBuilder` - provide a builder function which converts this precondition into explanatory widget

-Registering precondition creates `Precondition` object, which you can use as a handle to your test.
+Registering your test function creates a `Precondition` object, which you can use as a handle to your precondition.

     Precondition handle = repository.registerPrecondition( ... );
     ...